Frequently Asked Questions

 What happens on the first walk?

-The trained walk leaders wearing high visibility vests, who also hold a Heart Start resuscitation qualification, will ask you to complete a short health screen questionnaire which will advise walk leaders on any health issues that they may need to be aware of.
-Walkers are asked to bring any relevant medication with them and have them on their person throughout the walk e.g. inhaler, gtn spray, sugary drink, medication etc. If you would like to download the health screen questionnaire and bring it to your first walk to save time, please click icon at bottom of the page.
+The trained walk leaders, wearing high visibility vests, will ask you to confirm that you are fit enough to complete the walk and tell them about any health issues that they may need to be aware of.
+Walkers are asked to bring any relevant medication with them and have it on their person throughout the walk e.g. inhaler, GTN spray, sugary drink, medication etc.

 What should I wear?

 For each walk, we recommend sturdy, sensible flat shoes or walking boots.
-In the summer months, it may be tempting to wear flip flops or mules.
-However with group walks and the potential of glass, sticks and stones being kicked forward by other walkers, your feet maybe at risk.
-Therefore we recommend covering the foot with a shoe or trainer.
+In the summer months, it may be tempting to wear flip flops or sandals.
+However as there may be glass, sticks, tree roots and stones on the paths, your feet maybe at risk.
+Therefore we recommend wearing shoes or trainers.

-It is also recommended to have a waterproof coat with you, even in the summer!
+It is also recommended that you have a waterproof coat with you, even in the summer!

-If you are going on a long walk, it is also useful to bring water and some light snacks and even some loose change for tea's and coffees at the end of the walk.
+If you are going on a long walk, it is also useful to bring water and light snacks and even some loose change for teas and coffees at the end of the walk.

 Can I bring a dog?